- The Stones

 At Urkesh, the concept of shelter has been materialized through the use of single metallic frames, that have the advantage of considering and protecting each wall as a sole unit, and of being easily removable and changeable in toto or only in some of their sections, according to the needs and to the development of the excavations.
 The grate-like metallic structure is covered by a piece of canvas covered in its turn with a layer of mud: this seems to be the best solution both in terms of efficiency (being natural, the materials allow the transpiration of the mudbricks) and appearance (avoiding unaesthetic, intrusive materials).
 The sides of the covering structures are made out of tents of a natural, local material: these are arranged in sliding panels attached at the top to the metal frame with curtain rings; therefore, they can then be opened or closed easily using ropes placed at the side.

-..can be easily open to grant access to the wall
+...can be easily opened to grant access to the wall

 Thanks to this efficient system of protection, direct interventions on the walls are kept to a minimum, and applied only if the structure is endangered.
 Should ancient plaster or the external surface of mudbricks become partially detached, a layer of new plaster is applied to the wall, to contain and avoid any loss.
 If the detachment concerns an entire portion of the wall and its stability is at risk, the bisacce are then used: this term (italian for "saddle bags") refers to elongated sandbags, sewn in loco with a natural material and placed astride at the top of the walls.
 By virtue of their own weight, they manage to keep together the parts at risk: they have the advantages of being very cheap, they can be produced rapidly and in a high number by the local collaborators, and are non-intrusive.